Orthodontics/Braces for Children

 the teeth, brackets, and wires.

-Be sure your child has his or her teeth cleaned every 6 months, or as often as advised
+Be sure your child has their teeth cleaned professionally every 6 months, or as often

 Limit your child's sugar and starch intake, as debris left behind from these types

 of foods may turn into damaging acids.
 These promote tooth decay and cause white spots

 around the braces.

 Don't let your child eat hard or sticky snacks that may be hard to remove from the

 orthodontic equipment in their mouth.
 This includes hard foods, such as popcorn, pretzels,